Sign Up TODAY for our FREE monthly Newsletter Sign me up >

-The Adam Reynolds Memorial Bursary is open to mid career disabled artists working in the visual arts.
-The winner receives £5,000 and a residency at the Baltic Centre for Contemporary Art in Gateshead.
+The Adam Reynolds Award is open to mid career disabled artists working in the visual arts.

 Set up in memory of the sculptor Adam Reynolds the bursary is one of the most significant awards in disability art.

 The Andrew Lloyd Webber Foundation supports culture, heritage and the arts for the public benefit.

 Performing Arts Scholarships - to fund ten Musical Theatre course scholarships a year to pay for course fees.
 The scholarship is means tested and is awarded directly by the schools based on merit.

 Previous beneficiaries include The Drake Project, The Orpheus Centre (performing arts college for disabled young adults), Chickenshed (an inclusive youth theatre company), and the Nordoff Robbins Charity providing music therapy and other music services.